 Human resource professionals play a central role in designing and implementing workplace wellness programs.

-Often, they include incentive programs, health risk assessments, CPR and first-aid training, and onsite fitness centers.
+Often, they include incentive programs, health risk assessments, CPR and first-aid training, and onsite fitness classes.

 Workplace Wellness Benefits